shiftan/simple_sagemaker/README.md

     logger.info("finished!")
 ```

-To pack everything in a single file, we use the command line argumen `--worker` (as defined in the `runner` function) to distinguish between **runner** and worker runs
+To pack everything in a single file, we use the command line argument `--worker` (as defined in the `runner` function) to distinguish between **runner** and worker runs
 ```python
 import logging
 import shutil